 From Anthrax to Zika: Emerging Pandemic Threats - Thursday, April 5, 6:30 p.m.

 In Station Eleven, a flu-like pandemic wipes out a significant portion of the Earth's population.
-Could this really happened?
+Could this really happen?
 Dr. Michael LeMay, Professor Emeritus of Political Science, California State University-San Bernardino, will lead a discussion covering pandemics of past centuries, how modern medicine is battling disease today, and what future threats we should be concerned about.

 Shorewood Eleven: An Evening of Music and Theater with Shorewood High School at Three Lions Pub - Saturday, April 7, 4:00 p.m.